 Putting White Chocolate to Work

 White chocolate's mild demeanor and creamy body make it the ideal substrate to "highlight some other top-notch flavor," and Parks puts it.
 Herbs like basil, mint, and bay leaf all do beautifully with white chocolate, as do tangy-sweet raspberries or—yes—olives.
-The Vancouver-based Beta5 chocolate company sells a candied olive bar that Yuh describes as sweet, salty, and chewy all at once.
+The Vancouver-based Beta5 chocolate company sold a candied olive bar that Yuh describes as sweet, salty, and chewy all at once.
 And that's not the only savory application she's enjoyed.
 "I once had it shaved over beet risotto in place of parmesan.
 It works really well in some savory dishes."

 But most of us will probably stick to baking.
 Parks uses white chocolate as a feathery-soft garnish to shave over cakes.
 Or she'll melt it down for blondie batter to make a "true equivalent" to brownies, fudgey chew and all.